Professional Research Skills for Linguists

 On this module, students will work in teams to plan a linguistic research project which responds to a problem or question posed by an employer or an academic research centre.
 They will put their linguistic expertise to work in exploring and evaluating possible methods and sources of data.
 The module will develop important academic and professional skills such as responding to a brief, working as part of a team, and designing an effective research project.

-This module expands students’ core knowledge of grammar gained in the first year.
-The chief goal is to familiarize students with the concepts and terminology used to describe the structure of English phrases and sentences and equip them with a critical understanding of the categories of grammar and their treatment in contemporary linguistics.
-Students will learn to apply these concepts to the description of genuine texts at various levels of analysis.
-The module will first cover the basics of grammatical analysis, such as clause structure, word classes and phrases, before it touches upon more advanced topics addressing the limits of traditional grammar in its descriptive accuracy and its application to certain kinds of data.
-The material in this module will contribute directly to the independent research work to be conducted in the Dissertation or Language Investigation.
+This module expands students’ core knowledge of grammar gained at Level C (first year).
+The chief goal is to familiarize students with the concepts and terminology used to describe the structure of English phrases and sentences, and instruct them in the rudiments of grammatical analysis and argumentation.
+The module will equip you with a critical understanding of the categories of traditional grammar and their various treatments in contemporary linguistics.
+You will learn to apply these concepts to the description of genuine written and spoken texts at various levels of analysis.

 English Phonetics and Phonology